tuskinekinase/alemon_ds/README.md

 #### Track Setup

 1. In OpenUtau's track view, select the installed Shisakune Demo DiffSinger model as the active singer.
 2. Select DIFFS as the active phonemizer.
-Shisakune Demo DiffSinger uses a custom dictionary that comes with the model package, which is only supported by DIFFS.
+Alemon DiffSinger uses a custom dictionary that comes with the model package, which is only supported by DIFFS.
 3. Select DiffSinger as the active engine.

 #### Tuning